lukeorth/lugo/lugo/content/posts/maze-generation.md

 }
 {{</highlight >}}

-Additionally, our algorithm requires a stack to maintain its positional history.
-Since Go doesn't provide this out of the box, we'll implement one:
+Additionally, our algorithm needs to maintain its positional history using a stack.
+Since Go doesn't provide this out of the box, we'll implement our own:

 {{< highlight go >}}
 type Stack struct {
-    cell []Cell     // slice of cells
+    cell []Cell     // the cells contained in our stack }
-}
 {{</highlight >}}

 ## Representing the Walls

-If you watch Shiffman's series, you'll notice he uses a boolean array to represent a cell's walls.
+Those who have seen Shiffman's series may recall his use of boolean arrays to represent cell walls---similar to this:

+{{< highlight javascript >}}
+walls = [true, true, true, true]    // top, right, bottom, left
+{{</highlight >}}

+As shown below, each index corresponds to a specific wall---with `true` values indicating a wall's presence and `false` indicating its absence.

+{{< highlight text >}}
+walls[0] --> top
+walls[1] --> right
+walls[2] --> bottom
+walls[3] --> left
+{{</highlight >}}

+{{< highlight javascript >}}
+walls = [true, true, false, false]   //       top, right:  ¯|
+walls = [false, false, true, true]   //     bottom, left: |_ walls = [true, true, false, true]    // top, right, left: |¯|
+{{</highlight >}}

-I decided to deviate from Shiffman's approach and use a bit array for my cell walls.
+While the above approach works, I've decided to deviate and use bit arrays instead.
+This is for two reasons:

+1. **Memory Savings.**  Boolean values consume a byte of memory.
+This may come as a surprise to some---after all, wouldn't a single bit suffice?
+Yes... but, because our CPUs are built to read and write in bytes, processing data smaller than this is not optimal.
+Thankfully, there is a way to bypass this limitation by converting our boolean values into bits and stuffing them into a single byte---a `uint8`.
+This is referred to as a bit array, and (in our case) it will provide $ 4\times $ memory savings with no loss in efficiency.
+2. **Speed.**  The `walls` array serves several functions in our program, one of which is the conditional logic of our algorithm.
+Without knowledge of which walls exist, our algorithm can't determine which cells to visit next.
+Therefore, if we use boolean arrays for this task, we (unnecessarily) restrict this logic to *if-then* statements.
+These statements have the nasty tendency of creating branches in our compiled code, resulting in unpredictability and reduced performance.
+By using bit arrays instead, we expand our options to include bitwise operations.
+This allows our algorithm to use mathematics to predictably (but still conditionally) execute program logic---bolstering performance.

 ### Shiffman's Design